 “The monitors were then removed and placed in an alternate location to eliminate the risk of hitting workers’ heads,” explains Hill.
 It’s a straightforward example of a “one off” change to enhance safety, but it also shows how Cincinnati Children’s has empowered its team members to make the changes necessary to entirely remove hazards.

 Where mistakes are made: Elimination is a step safety leaders know in concept, but implementation can be difficult.
-Next, if you can entirely eliminate a hazard, be sure that steps are taken so that the hazard isn’t unintentionally added back into the work environment.
+Next, if you are able to entirely eliminate a hazard, be sure that steps are taken so that hazard isn’t unintentionally added back into the work environment.

 Hazard Control #2: Substitution